china8036/Footprint/Programming/Java/JavaSE/Concurrency/Java_多线程4-线程安全-阻塞同步方案-API层面2：Lock框架.md

     /*
      * * This method also requests same two lock but in exactly * Opposite order
-     * i.e. first Integer and then String. * This creates potential deadlock, if
+     * e.g. first Integer and then String. * This creates potential deadlock, if
      * one thread holds String lock * and other holds Integer lock and they wait
      * for each other, forever.
      */